ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Conclusions

 This project started at 15 of July and we finished development on 5 of August.
-We have around 100 commits in git repository, predefined SD card, two raspberries and a lot of experience from this field of software development.
+We have around 100 commits in git repository, predefined SD card, two Raspberry PI and a lot of experience from this field of software development.

+A stack of languages/tools/framework in this project:

+* Java as a programming language
+* OpenCV as a computer vision library
+* Maven as a build tool
+* Project Lombok for cleaner code
+* Junit
+* Slf4j/Logback for logging
+* Guava for internal event processing
+* Square/Tape as a file queue
+* JavaFX for writing UI part
+* PostgreSQL, Spring JDBC, Liquibase